apache/doris/docs/en/docs/query-acceleration/statistics.md

 ### Manual collection

-The user triggers a manual collection task through a statement `ANALYZE` to collect statistics for the specified table or column based on the supplied parameters.
+The user triggers a manual collection job through a statement `ANALYZE` to collect statistics for the specified table or column based on the supplied parameters.

 Column statistics collection syntax: